patrick-llgc/Learning-Deep-Learning/paper_notes/condinst.md

 With depth=1 filter, [CondInst](condinst.md) is essentially [YOLACT](yolact.md) in predicting linear combination of the prototype masks.
 The AP 30.9 is similar to YOLACT's 31.2 as well.

+The dynamic filters encodes the masks implicitly.
+It can be seen as a data dependent decoder.
+This is to be compared with a fixed decoder in [Mask Encoder Inst.](meinst.md).

 The dynamic filter idea is used in SOLOv2.
 Matrix NMS is also useful to CondInst as well.

 #### Key ideas